 - knowledge of relevant building and health and safety legislation

-Pre-entry experience in a construction or engineering environment is desirable and is highly regarded by employers.
+Pre-entry experience in a construction or engineering environment is desirable and highly regarded by employers.
 Vacation or sandwich placements are useful ways of gaining industry experience, particularly if your degree is not directly relevant.
 A work experience placement can also provide a good understanding of the industry as a whole, show what skills are required and help you to assess your suitability for the work.